OVAL-Community/OVAL/guidelines/oval-schema-documentation/oval-system-characteristics-schema.rst

       - xsd:string (1..1)
       - The required interface_name element is the name of the interface
     * - ip_address
+      - xsd:string (0..unbounded)
+      - The ipv4_address element holds the IPV4 address for the interface.
+    * - ipv6_address
-      - xsd:string (1..1)
+      - xsd:string (0..unbounded)
-      - The required ip_address element holds the IP address for the interface.
-Note that the IP address can be IPv4 or IPv6.
+      - The ipv6_address element holds the IPV6 address for the interface.
     * - mac_address
-      - xsd:string (1..1)
+      - xsd:string (0..1)
       - The required mac_address element holds the MAC address for the interface.
 MAC addresses should be formatted according to the IEEE 802-2001 standard which states that a MAC address is a sequence of six octet values, separated by hyphens, where each octet is represented by two hexadecimal digits.
 Uppercase letters should also be used to represent the hexadecimal digits A through F.

 ______________